Hero Images/Getty Images

 FREE TOOL: Check your credit history today with myBankrate.

 Small-business credit cards tend to make the most sense for companies with annual revenues up to $10 million to $25 million.
 Beyond that, most larger companies turn to corporate credit cards, commercial loans or other more complex financing options, Zablock explains.

-Angleton offers two examples of ideal small-business credit card customers: "The perfect person would be a dentist who wants to buy a piece of used equipment that he can't get financing for from a private party or an attorney who wants to buy a nice conference table from an auction.
-No one is going to give him $20,000 for furnishings for his office."
+Angleton offers 2 examples of ideal small-business credit card customers: “The perfect person would be a dentist who wants to buy a piece of used equipment that he can’t get financing for from a private party.
+Or an attorney who wants to buy a nice conference table from an auction.
+No one is going to give him $20,000 for furnishings for his office.”

 Owners of microbusinesses such as those who make handmade crafts or semiretired consultants also can qualify for a small-business credit card if the business is a genuine enterprise.
 That doesn’t mean everyone should have such a card, however.

 McCracken says issuers can face government regulatory problems if they hand out cards to people who don’t have true businesses.
 That’s because business cards offer fewer protections and require slimmer disclosures than do cards intended for consumers.